-Known as 'The Wilderness Coast' this quiet section of coastline
+Known as 'The Wilderness Coast' this quiet section of

 provides some excellent extended walks.
 There are a variety of trips